MicroGridsPy/MicroGridsPy/paper/paper.md

 Planning electricity access in remote areas is a distinctive optimization problem: demand is uncertain and evolving, capital is expensive and lumpy, resources are highly variable, and the least-cost system typically mixes renewables, storage, and fuel-based backup under reliability and policy constraints.
-General-purpose energy-system frameworks such as `Calliope` [@calliope], `PyPSA` [@pypsa], and `OSeMOSYS` [@osemosys] are powerful but are aimed primarily at regional and national power systems; capturing the features that dominate mini-grid economics — battery ageing, generator part-load behaviour, staged investment under demand growth, lost-load pricing, and scenario-weighted uncertainty — requires substantial custom modelling.
-Widely used practitioner tools for off-grid sizing, such as `HOMER Pro` [@homerpro], are often commercial, which limits transparency and reproducibility in research, while open-source tools such as `Offgridplanner` [@offgridplanner] and `CLOVER` [@clover] can provide valuable simulation, system-design, and sizing capabilities for off-grid applications, including spatial distribution-grid planning, but the key distinction lies in MicroGridsPy **core planning logic**; capacity expansion is formulated explicitly as a multi-year planning problem, with a consistent economic formulation linking long-term investment decisions to high-resolution technical operation and a stochastic formulation for uncertain operating parameters.
-This allows technical realism, long-term planning and uncertainty treatment to be handled within the same optimization framework rather than as separate analyses.
+General-purpose energy-system frameworks such as `Calliope` [@calliope], `PyPSA` [@pypsa], and `OSeMOSYS` [@osemosys] are aimed primarily at regional and national power systems, so the features that dominate mini-grid economics — battery ageing, generator part-load behaviour, staged investment under demand growth, lost-load pricing, and scenario-weighted uncertainty — require substantial custom modelling.

+Tools built specifically for off-grid sizing are closer to the problem. `HOMER` [@lambert2006homer] is the practitioner standard, but it is commercial, which limits transparency and reproducibility in research. `Offgridplanner` [@offgridplanner] and `CLOVER` [@Sandwell2023] are open source and offer valuable simulation, system-design and sizing capabilities, including spatial distribution-grid planning.

-`MicroGridsPy` targets this gap: a transparent, modular, bottom-up model built specifically for energy-access planning, packaged so that it is straightforward to install, script, and extend.
+`MicroGridsPy` differs in its core planning logic.
+Capacity expansion is formulated explicitly as a multi-year problem; a single economic formulation links long-term investment decisions to high-resolution technical operation; and uncertain operating parameters are treated stochastically within the same optimization problem rather than through separate analyses.
+The result is a transparent, modular, bottom-up model built for energy-access planning and packaged so that it is straightforward to install, script, and extend.

-`MicroGridsPy` continues a line of open mini-grid modelling work [@balderrama2019espino] but represents a substantial redevelopment rather than an incremental release.
-The present version contributes: (i) a re-architected, installable Python package with a documented, stable API and an optional GUI, replacing an earlier script-based workflow; (ii) an **annuity-based, dual-rate economic formulation** that annualizes investment through a capital-recovery factor at each technology's weighted average cost of capital while discounting system cash flows at a social discount rate; (iii) **explicit power-electronic inverter sizing** for both renewable and battery assets; (iv) a **semi-empirical battery degradation** model with temperature- and depth-resolved cycle ageing (a depth-resolved per-state-of-charge-band marginal-cost formulation for Li-ion, kept linear); and (v) a **consistent treatment of stochasticity and of multi-year capacity expansion**, including representative typical-year and explicit multi-year formulations that share the same economic logic.
-Together these let researchers and practitioners study technology choice, staged investment under evolving demand, reliability–cost trade-offs, and policy levers such as carbon pricing and renewable-penetration targets, reproducibly and with an inspectable model. `MicroGridsPy` has been applied in peer-reviewed studies of rural electrification, including multi-year sizing under evolving demand [@stevanato2020myce], coupling with spatial electrification planning [@penabalderrama2020onsset], multi-objective and brownfield mini-grid design [@stevanato2023thirdgen], and off-grid planning for a rural
+`MicroGridsPy` continues a line of open mini-grid modelling work [@balderrama2019espino] but is a substantial redevelopment rather than an incremental release.
+It contributes (i) a re-architected, installable Python package with a documented API and an optional GUI, replacing an earlier script-based workflow; (ii) an **annuity-based, dual-rate economic formulation**, annualizing investment through a capital-recovery factor at each technology's weighted average cost of capital while discounting cash flows at a social discount rate; (iii) **explicit power-electronic inverter sizing** for renewable and battery assets; (iv) a **semi-empirical battery degradation** model with temperature- and depth-resolved cycle ageing, kept linear through a per-state-of-charge-band marginal-cost formulation; and (v) **consistent treatment of stochasticity and multi-year capacity expansion**, with typical-year and explicit multi-year formulations sharing one economic core.
+Together these support studies of technology choice, staged investment under evolving demand, reliability–cost trade-offs, and policy levers such as carbon pricing and renewable-penetration targets.

+`MicroGridsPy` has been applied in peer-reviewed studies of rural electrification, including multi-year sizing under evolving demand [@stevanato2020myce], coupling with spatial electrification planning [@penabalderrama2020onsset], multi-objective and brownfield mini-grid design [@stevanato2023thirdgen], and off-grid planning for a rural